yadahan/laravel-cardcom/README.md

 > **Note:** Laravel Cardcom is currently in beta.

-Laravel Cardcom requires Laravel 5.4 or higher, which is currently in beta, and PHP 7.1+.
+Laravel Cardcom requires Laravel 5.4 or higher, and PHP 7.1+.
 You may use Composer to install Laravel Cardcom into your Laravel project:

-    composer require yadahan/cardcom
+    composer require yadahan/laravel-cardcom

 You must install this service provider.